-My interest was birthed at a church youth meeting during a talk given by Pastor Reuben Mamatsinya from Mabopane, South Africa.
-My heart was stirred as I listened to his stories of growing up as a “street child” in Mabopane and later returning to pastor and care for other street children who are growing up in circumstances similar to his own.
+My interest was birthed at a church youth meeting in 1997 during a talk given by Pastor Reuben Mamatsinya from Mabopane, South Africa.
+My heart was stirred as I listened to his stories of growing up as a “street child” in Mabopane and later returning to pastor and care for other street children who were growing up in circumstances similar to his own.

 Going to South Africa was a BOLD move for someone who had previously been afraid to travel even short distances without the presence of my husband or children.
 But God continued to build my faith and give me the courage to go knowing that this was His plan for me.
 The children and the people there captured my heart.
 I grew up poor, but never had I seen such poverty.
-On my return trip home, I asked the Lord, “What am I to do?
+During my return trip, I asked the Lord, “What am I to do?
 This is so big.”
 His response was simple.
 “Feed My Sheep.”

-Through the efforts of our volunteers and financial donors here in the United States, South Africa, and in Mabopane, we are building a community together.
-My church family held a fundraising event during my first trip to Mabopane and reimbursed me for all my travel expenses.
+Through the efforts of our volunteers and financial donors here in the United States and Mabopane, South Africa, we are building a community.
+My church family held a fundraising event during my first trip to Mabopane and reimbursed all my travel expenses.
 And now, through the generosity of my good friend Jean, I receive fresh strawberries each season and sell homemade strawberry pies to cover my cost of my semi-annual trips to Mabopane.
 The Ya Bana project stands as a testimony that God has a plan and way for all to know his love and experience abundant, purposeful living.

-“...And I pray that you, being rooted and established in love, may have power, together with all the saints, to grasp how wide and long and high and deep is the love of Christ.”
-Ephesians 3:17-18
+Ephesians 3:17-18 And I pray that you, being rooted and established in love, may have power, together with all the saints, to grasp how wide and long and high and deep is the love of Christ.